-As one of the UK's leading full-service City law firms, Travers Smith recognises that it has a responsibility to protect the environment; a responsibility we take seriously.
+As one of the UK's leading full-service City law firms, Travers Smith recognises that it has a responsibility to protect the environment; a responsibility we are proud of and take seriously.

-Back in 2003, after conducting a detailed assessment of the firm's environmental impact, we became one of the first law firms in the UK to introduce an environmental management system (EMS).
+Back in 2003, after conducting a detailed assessment of the Firm's environmental impact, we became one of the first law firms in the UK to introduce an environmental management system (EMS).
 We have continued to develop and expand our Energy Management System (EMS).

 This is achieved through a range of measures designed to minimise Travers Smith's environmental impact, including reducing our carbon footprint and meeting the environmental policy objectives outlined below.

 At Travers Smith we have adopted a holistic approach to promoting waste recycling and energy reduction; our two main areas of environmental impact.

 - review other indirect emissions which occur at sources not owned or controlled by Travers Smith by working with our suppliers

 - utilise recycling options by splitting our waste at source into nine different waste streams

 - source recycled and sustainable products where possible and discuss environmental considerations with our suppliers more generally